 The Tax Break-Down, which analyzes and review tax breaks under discussion as part of tax reform.

 This year, Congress made it a priority to pass a concurrent budget resolution.
 Both the House of Representatives and Senate passed their own budget plans at the end of March, and now they must work through the differences in the two budgets through a budget conference committee.
 This week, both chambers began the process and appointed conferees to serve on the committee.
 Below, we explain how this budget conference will work, and what it intends to accomplish.

 As part of the bipartisan deal to end the government shutdown and avoid default, a budget conference was established.
 The purpose of this conference is to reconcile the House and Senate budget resolutions passed earlier this year, and optimally reach an agreement on government funding levels and how to set the country on a fiscally sustainable long-term path.

-Currently, the national debt held by the public is over $13 trillion, which is around 74 percent of the country’s economy, as measured by Gross Domestic Product (GDP).
-The gross debt, which includes money owed to other parts of the federal government, is over $18 trillion, or roughly 103 percent of GDP.
+Currently, the national debt held by the public is about $15.8 trillion, which is around 78 percent of the country’s economy, as measured by Gross Domestic Product (GDP).
+The gross debt, which includes money owed to other parts of the federal government, is almost $21.5 trillion, or roughly 105 percent of GDP.
 Throughout history, the United States has normally maintained some amount of debt.
 However, with the exception of a brief period during and immediately after World War II, debt levels have never been as high as they are now.
 Without congressional action, debt levels will continue increasing.

 While failing to increase the debt ceiling would be dangerous and self-defeating, it would also be a mistake not to use this opportunity to address the country’s mounting debt burden.
-To that end, President Obama and leaders of both chambers of Congress engaged in high-level negotiations in the hopes of agreeing on a deficit reduction package to attach to any debt ceiling increase.
+In 2011, President Obama and leaders of both chambers of Congress engaged in high-level negotiations in the hopes of agreeing on a deficit reduction package to attach to any debt ceiling increase.